splunk/jupyterhub-istio-proxy/README.md

 `jupyterhub-istio-proxy` is a scalable solution for Jupyterhub's high network traffic demands.
 It implements the jupyterhub proxy api to configure istio based on requests from hub.

+---

+> :warning:&ensp;**DEPRECATION NOTICE**
+As of June 24th, 2025:
+> (Latest Release 0.3.0).
+> - Timeline:
+>   - ~ 60 days for GitHub Code Archive -> https://github.com/splunk/jupyterhub-istio-proxy
+>   - ~ 30 days for DockerHub Image Removal -> https://hub.docker.com/repository/docker/splunk/jupyterhub-istio-proxy/general
+> - Maintenance:
+>   - Anyone actively using this code please Fork it.
+>   - Anyone intererested in maintaining the Repository, raise a Pull Request for CODEOWNERS.
+>     - We will then proceed to review the request internally.

+---

 The following requests are supported:
 1. `GET /api/routes`: Gets all routes that have been configured on istio